 There's a lot to be said for "planning your work"; then "working your plan."
-At some point you've taken your position and set aside money to buy more metal, either at certain intervals or into declining prices.
+At some point, you've taken your position and set aside money to buy more metal, either at certain intervals or at declining prices.

 Jesse Livermore, one of the greatest speculators who ever lived, wrote a book titled Reminiscences of a Stock Market Operator.
-Still relevant almost a century later, it stands as one of the half dozen titles any serious investor should read.
-In it, Livermore made a comment about staying the course that is absolutely germane to our discussion.
+Still relevant almost a century later, it stands as one of the half-dozen titles any serious investor should read.
+In it, Livermore made a comment about staying the course that is germane to our discussion.
 He said,

 After spending many years in Wall Street and after making and losing millions of dollars I want to tell you this: it never was my thinking that made the big money for me.
 It was always my sitting.
 Got that?
 My sitting tight!

 It is no trick at all to be right on the market.
 I’ve known many [traders] who were right at exactly the right time and began buying or selling stocks when prices were at the very level that should show the greatest profit.
 And their experience invariably matched mine.
 That is, they made no real money out of it.
 Those who can both be right and sit tight are uncommon.
 I found it one of the hardest things to learn.
 But it is only after a stock operator has firmly grasped this that he can make the big money.